wawesomeNOGUI/MathMusings/README.md

 # Courses
 All of calculus is very good algebra practice.
 This means through these courses you get very good at solving for certain variables, transforming complex equations into a simpler equivalent form, and noticing patterns to quickly solve problems e.g. factoring, completing the square.
 - **Calculus I:** Thinking about continuous numbers (limits) and demonstrating how to solve limits.
 Properties of curves like slope and area (derivatives and integrals) and tricks to solve for these properties: power rule, chain rule, u substitution.
 Algebra and trigonometry practice.

 - **Calculus II:** More solving derivatives and integrals.
 Integral puzzle solving: partial fractions, trig sub, integration by parts.
 Applications of integrals: arc length, volume and surface area of rotation.
 Thinking about infinite series (addition of terms), how to solve for convergence or divergence.
 Approximating other functions by addition of polynomials: taylor series.
 Parametric curves with calculus concepts (derivative, integrals).

+- **Calculus III**:

+- **Discrete**: This course is taught differently by each teacher.
+My teacher mainly focused on rigourous proof writing.
+We learned proofs using the properties of integers, the definitions of even, odd, prime, quotient + remainder, divides by (is a factor of).
+Definitions of sets, boolean logic, and touched on number representations.
+We also learned "Boolean Algebra" aka finding equivalent boolean expressions using simple and derived rules such as Demorgan's laws.
+Boolean logic rules are easily proved and demonstrated using truth tables to show for every possiblity of input, the expressions are equivalent.

 ![image](https://user-images.githubusercontent.com/67801725/197430475-ef14f23a-1e00-4537-84d4-b9e152f8d47f.png)